svalkiers/clusTCR/docs/clustering/how-to-use.md

 #### Summary

 You can explore the clustering results by executing the `.summary()` on the ClusteringResult object.
-This will provide you with a dataframe that contains the cluster index, number of sequences in the cluster, and a consensus motif for that cluster.
-Shared dominance of amino acids is indicated by square brackets (' [ ] ').
-If there is no dominant amino acid, the position is denoted by a single dot (' . ').
+This will provide you with a `pandas.DataFrame` that contains the cluster index, number of sequences in the cluster, and a consensus motif for that cluster.
+For every position, the amino acid frequency is calculated.
+The most dominant amino acid is selected and if it exceeds the predefined **cut-off** (default = 0.7), that position is represented by the dominant amino acid in **upper case**.
+Else, if the sum of the frequencies of the two most dominant amino acids exceed the cut-off, both of them are considered.
+However, if the frequency of one the two is 2x larger than the other, the most dominant amino acid of the two will be used to represent that position.
+To emphasize that the frequency of this amino acid on itself does not exceed the cut-off, it will be shown in **lower case**.
+Otherwise shared dominance of amino acids is indicated by **square brackets (' [ ] ')**.
+Positions where neither criteria are met are indicated with a **wild card symbol (' . ')**.

 ```python
 output.summary()